JIA-0302/TipTracker/README.md

     <br />

 2. Setup environment variables.
-    * Run `npm run secrets:login` and `npm run secrets:sync`.
-Contact in Teams for the password.
+    * Create `.env.local` file to store all necessary environment variables for development environment.
-    * This will create `.env.local` file with all necessary environment variables for development environment.
+    * Copy contents from `.env.example` to `.env.local.` It has default environment variables set.
-    * See `.env.example` on how the environment variables are set.
+    * Replace all occurence of `xxxxxxx` with values specific to your configuration.
     * After adding the environment variables, it can be accessed in the code using `process.env.<NEW_VARIABLE_KEY>`

     <br />